-Reading the Psalms to discover their meaning takes time.
-Reading them rapidly often makes them sound repetitious or unintelligent.
+It takes time to read the Psalms if we want to understand their meaning.
+Reading them rapidly makes them sound repetitious or unintelligent.
 Take for example the words, “But You, O Sovereign Lord, deal well with me for Your name’s sake; out of the goodness of Your love, deliver me.”

-“Out of the goodness of Your love, deliver me” gives us the assurance that God will never abandon us but will ultimately deliver us from what we think will destroy us.
-Whenever we want to give up on God remember that He did not spare His Son from the cross, but was with Him and delivered Him through the pain into His presence.
+“Out of the goodness of Your love, deliver me” assures us that God will never abandon us but will ultimately deliver us from what we think will destroy us.
+Whenever we want to give up on God, remember that He did not spare His Son from the cross, but was with Him and delivered Him through the pain into His presence.

 Prayer: Lord, we accept all things in our lives as a gift from You as You shape us into the likeness of Christ.
+Lead us to protect and project that likeness.
 In Jesus’ Name, Amen.

 Scripture For Today: – For he never thought of doing a kindness, but hounded to death the poor and the needy and the brokenhearted.
 Psalm 109:16